Callewaert & RYBA Family

 1852 Grill Room Renovated

 Named after the year the Island House Hotel was first built, The 1852 Grill Room was revamped to add stunning floor-to-ceiling windows to showcase the gorgeous bay view and updated seating in the dining room, lounge, and outdoor patio.
-Today, it is one of the most relaxed and sophisticated restaurants on the island with the same stunning view of Haldimand Bay!
+Today, it is the most popular casual fine dining restaurants on Mackinac Island.

 Mackinac Island’s oldest operating hotel, the Island House one of only two Historic Hotels of America in the Straits of Mackinac area celebrating its 165th anniversary.
 Everyone’s favorite Mackinac Island watering hole, the Seabiscuit Café as well as the 14-guest room bed and breakfast known as Pine Cottage are purchased.